Royal Malaysia Police: History

 Following the assimilation of Malacca into the British Empire in 1795, a modern police organisation in Malaysia was formed, on 25 March 1807, after the Charter of Justice in Penang was granted, with Penang being the first to form a police force.
 25 March is today marked as Police Day in Malaysia.
 Most of the officers were of British origin.
 Later, this organisation was developed in the Straits Settlements and other Malay states, particularly the Federated Malay States.
 At that time, independent police forces were established for each respective state.
 Only after World War II was a central police organisation formed, known as the Civil Affairs Police Force.
 This organisation was formed in Malaya and led by a British colonial, H.B.
 Longworthy, who had to stabilise the police forces after the anarchy of Japanese occupation.
 One of the immediate problems faced by the police at this time was the rebellion of the communist party.
 During the confrontation between Malaysia and Indonesia, which lasted from 1963 to 1965, the police force, along with military forces, fought against the infiltration of Indonesian forces into the states of Johor and Sabah.

-Almost a year after Independence Day, on 24 July 1958, the King of Malaysia, Tuanku Abdul Rahman Ibni Almarhum Tuanku Muhamad, bestowed the title Royal to the Federation of Malaya Police Force.
+Almost a year after Independence Day, on 24 July 1958, His Majesty Yang di-Pertuan Agong, Tuanku Abdul Rahman Ibni Almarhum Tuanku Muhamad, bestowed the title Royal to the Federation of Malaya Police Force.
 In 1963, the Royal Federation of Malayan Police (RFMP), the North Borneo Armed Constabulary and the Sarawak Constabulary were merged to form the Royal Malaysia Police.
 The Singapore Police Force became a component unit of the RMP until Singapore's independence in 1965.